-You’ve probably heard about the importance of having good amounts of Vitamin D, but you might be wondering why there is so much talk around this particular vitamin, especially in the Paleo diet circles.
+You’ve probably heard about the importance of having good levels of Vitamin D, but you might be wondering why there is so much talk around this particular vitamin, especially in the Paleo diet circles.

 In fact, if you work inside or live in a northern climate, chances are you are already deficient in this primordial constituent of our health.